PocketVPS/vps-connect-extension/GITHUB_PUBLISH.md

 # 🚀 How to Publish to GitHub

-This guide will help you publish the Proxy Pet extension to GitHub.
+This guide will help you publish the Pocket VPS extension to GitHub.

 ## Prerequisites